top of page

 Choosing a supervision model does not need to be about getting it “right.”
 Instead, it can be about finding approaches that support curiosity, safety, and growth.

-Integrating models such as the Seven-Eyed Model and Single Session Thinking allows social work and allied health supervision to be both deeply reflective and practically useful, meeting the real-world needs of today’s practitioners.
+Integrating models such as the Seven-Eyed Model and Single Session Thinking allows supervision to be both deeply reflective and practically useful.
+This meets the real-world needs of today’s practitioners.

 Comments